SrivatsaRv/one2n-sre-bootcamp/milestone-1-create-a-rest-api/README.md

 - Using proper HTTP verbs for different operations. - ✅
 - API should emit meaningful logs with appropriate log levels. - ✅
 - API should have a /healthcheck endpoint - ✅
-- Unit tests for different endpoints.
+- Unit tests for different endpoints - ✅

 ## Future improvements -